firecckk/ECE1779Project_Cloud-Native-Transaction-Processing-Platform/README.md

 ## Individual Contributions

 - **Xiangyu Liu:** Contributed to the overall system architecture design and implemented the transaction ingestion workflow, including request validation, database insertion, and the transaction generator for simulating input data.
-- **Jingwei Liu:** Implemented validation and risk scoring rules, transaction state transitions, and audit updates.
+- **Jingwei Liu:** Implemented validation service.
+It checks each transaction for basic correctness and then applies several risk rules, including high amount, duplicate transactions, and abnormal frequency.
+These signals are combined into a risk score from 0 to 100, and transactions with a score above 70 are rejected.
+Finally, the system updates the transaction status and records the result.
 - **Yilin Wang:** Contributed to the database architecture design and implemented the analytical reporting workflow, including SQL aggregation queries, core analytics APIs, and the frontend dashboard for data visualization.
 - **Kun Cheng:** Implemented the Minikube and DOKS deployment scripts and built the GitHub CI/CD pipeline for automated application deployment.
 - **Shared Work:** Docker Compose setup, Kubernetes manifests, debugging, testing, documentation, and final integration.